dkacza/book-library/README.md

 ### Technical details
 The application uses React.js on the client-side and Express.js with MongoDB on the server-side.
 It was designed and prototyped with Figma.
-Throughout the development I have used many 3rd party npm packages for better development experience. like styled components, react router or react use form.
+Throughout the development I have used many 3rd party npm packages for better development experience, like styled components, react router or react use form.
 I have equipped this application with a complex validation and error handling mechanisms in order to prevent unauthorized access or corruption of data.

 ### Screenshots